1UnboundedSentience/friends_of_children_with_special_needs/README.md

-This app can be used to manage recipes.
-Eventually the goal is to predict a meal plan on a weekly or monthly basis based on preferences.
+This app can be used to aid the online workflow for FCSN organization: coordinate and simplify the registration process, sign up for classes, etc.

 ## Getting Set Up
 The site is built with [Ruby](https://www.ruby-lang.org) on [Rails](http://rubyonrails.org/).
 Follow these steps to get it running on your local machine: